pob-91/zendo_energy_dashboard/README.md

 # TODO:

-- Setup database auth and put in env files
+- Fix issue with timeout in data processor, need to switch to long poll not continuous or have no timeout
-- Write documentation and start up instructions and requirements
+- Write better docs
-- Add database seeding to setup.sh script

 ### Requirements